taywils/taywils.me/source/_posts/graphsarecool.md

 edge start a0 4 1.4648 5.0922 1.3671 4.9533 1.2316 4.7604 1.115 4.5946 solid black
 edge start b0 4 1.7297 5.0922 1.8273 4.9533 1.9629 4.7604 2.0794 4.5946 solid black
 stop

-Thats about it for now.
 ```

+Thats about it for now; I'll be investigating more later.